One pot lentil chickpea curry recipe

 - Heat up a large pot with the oil on medium heat.
 Add in your diced onions and cook until they're translucent.
 Add the ginger, garlic and sauté for 5 minutes.
 Add all of the spices and cook for 30 seconds, stirring the whole time.1 tablespoon oil, 1 medium onion, 4 cloves garlic, 1 teaspoon ground cumin, 1 teaspoon coriander powder, ¼ teaspoon turmeric, 1 teaspoon garam masala, 1 teaspoon fresh ginger

-- Add the dry lentils, chickpeas, water, coconut milk and salt.
+- Add the dry lentils, chickpeas, vegetable broth, coconut milk and salt.
 Cover and bring to a simmer.
-Simmer (with the lid still on) for 25-30 minutes, or until the lentils are soft and cooked.1 teaspoon salt, 14 ounces diced tomatoes, 14 ounces full fat coconut milk, 1 cup water, 1 cup dry green or brown lentils, 14 ounces canned chickpeas
+Simmer (with the lid still on) for 25-30 minutes, or until the lentils are soft and cooked.1 teaspoon salt, 14 ounces diced tomatoes, 14 ounces full fat coconut milk, 1 cup vegetable broth, 1 cup dry green or brown lentils, 14 ounces canned chickpeas

 - After the curry is cooked, turn the heat off and add the lemon juice and fresh cilantro.
 Serve over rice.1 tablespoon lemon juice, fresh cilantro